heyjulieh/react-todo-walkthrough-jquery/sprints/Sprint4.md

 }
 ```

-5. Use the code below to add an `onChange` event handler to the `input` text box:
+5. Use the code below to add an `onChange` event handler to the `input` text box that will call the yet-to-be-written `onInputChange` method:

 ```jsx
 <input